Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Now you can train the Agent.
 To get ready for training, you must first to change the `Brain` of the agent to be the Internal Brain `RollerBallBrain`.
-Then drag the `RollerBallBrain` into the Academy's `Training Hub` and check to toogle Train for that brain.
+Then drag the `RollerBallBrain` into the Academy's `Training Hub` and check to `Train` checkbox for that brain.
 From there, the process is the same as described in [Training ML-Agents](Training-ML-Agents.md).

 ## Review: Scene Layout